Australia–India relations: Diplomatic relations

 In September 2021, in the first visit to India by Australian ministers since the outbreak of the pandemic, India hosted the inaugural Australia-India Foreign and Defence 2+2 Dialogue.

 In March 2022, Prime Minister Morrison announced a suite of initiatives that formed the largest ever boost to bilateral ties with India by an Australian Government, covering the breadth of shared priorities.
 This included the Centre for Australia-India Relations (CAIR) and expanded diplomatic presence in India and the Indian Ocean.

 In March 2022, Australia returned 29 antiquities to India, as part of India's efforts to reclaim its cultural heritage from around the world.
 The artifacts date back to various time periods, and primarily include sculptures and paintings composed of sandstone, marble, bronze, brass and paper.

-Australian Prime Minister Anthony Albanese visited India in March 2023, making him the first Australian prime minister to visit the country since 2017.
+Australian prime minister Anthony Albanese visited India in March 2023, making him the first Australian prime minister to visit the country since 2017.
 Albanese visited Ahmedabad, Mumbai, and New Delhi, and his visit included a tour of India's first indigenously built aircraft carrier, INS Vikrant.
 Prime Minister Modi visited Australia in May 2023.
 In September 2023, Albanese visited India for the G20 Summit.

 Following the departure of O'Farrell in July 2023, there was a slowdown in diplomatic activity.
-The new Australian High Commissioner, H E Philip Green OAM, arrived with less experience or connections with India in comparison to his recent predecessors.
+The new Australian high commissioner, H E Philip Green OAM, arrived with less experience or connections with India in comparison to his recent predecessors.
 By comparison: O'Farrell had served as the Deputy Chair of the Australia-India Council Board (2015-19), and as Premier of New South Wales (NSW) had established sister-state agreements between NSW and Gujarat and Maharashtra; Harinder Sidhu had personal and cultural ties with India; and Patrick Suckling had served in New Delhi as a junior diplomat.

 On 1 July 2025, the CEO of the Centre for Australia India Relations (CAIR) resigned in a shock move, with media reporting the decision was due to "bureaucratic pressures" from Australia's Department of Foreign Affairs and Trade.
 The resignation sparked concern among commentators about how Australia's bureaucracy was handling the Australia-India relationship.

+On 9 July 2026, Indian and Australian prime ministers Narendra Modi and Anthony Albanese signed 18 major agreements spanning defence, energy, education, technology, critical minerals and culture.
+These included an agreement to export Australian uranium to the Indian nuclear energy industry.
+Modi and Albanese subsequently addressed a community event at Melbourne's Docklands Stadium, which attracted 20,000 people.